Contract Management’s Role in Business Continuity Planning

 You have an online system for tracking important dates

-Whether you’re in the office, on the road, or working from home, staying on top of contract deliverables and deadlines is key to any effective contract management process.
+Whether you’re in the office, on the road, or working from home, staying on top of contract deliverables and deadlines, including mitigating the risk of breach of contract, is key to any effective contract management process.
 Similar to the issues that can arise from relying on access to paper contracts, failing to establish online calendars, email alerts, or other digital notification systems can prove costly in an extended absence from the office.
 Failing to terminate an annual contract during the opt-out window or missing an opportunity to renegotiate the terms of an agreement can lead to unnecessary spending and increased risk for your business.

 However you choose to track important contract deadlines, be sure that your process accounts for unexpected time away from your primary workplace and desktop calendars.